S3 Geography

 Course Overview

-Glaciation- Pupils will research glacial uplands in the UK and will study the processes and landforms that result.
-Land uses, conflicts and management strategies will be considered in a case study of the Cairngorms and Loch Lomond National Parks.
+Pupils will research how different glacial environments around the UK are formed.
+Land uses, conflicts and management strategies will be considered through a case study of the Cairngorms and Loch Lomond National Parks.

 Methodology

-A variety of active learning and teaching strategies will be involved, from teacher led explanation and discussion to individual work; paired work; group work; fieldwork; researching and presenting information; interpretation and analysis of various geographical sources of information; self and peer evaluation of work produced.
+A variety of active learning and teaching strategies will be involved, from teacher led explanation and discussion to individual work; paired work; group work; fieldwork; researching and presenting information.
+Pupils interpret and analyse a variety of geographical sources of information and employ strategies of self and peer evaluation of work produced.

 Assessment